 If war does have a silver lining, it’s the medical advances which come as a result.
 One of these advances is the blood transfusion.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Blood transfusion was nothing new in 1914.
 Doctors had experimented with it since the 1600s.
 These early transfusions were from person to person, and sometimes didn’t work.

-In 1901, blood types were discovered, and six years later transfusions began being administered according to blood type.
+Doctors weren’t sure why until blood types were discovered in 1901.
+Six years later transfusions began being administered according to blood type.
 Matching blood types dramatically ensured the success of a transfusion.

-In 1914, the year that the war began, also was when a successful anticoagulant was discovered.
+In 1914, the year World War I began, a successful anticoagulant was discovered.
 Finally, blood could be stored.

-The first blood bank was established in 1917.
-Blood was successfully stored for 21 days.
+The first blood bank was established in 1917 with blood successfully stored for 21 days.